+Name of candidate:

+ANGERVICE AND DEVI PDFF

+INSTRUCTIONS FOR REF EREE:

-Please state below in what capacity and since when you have known the candidate, and your opinion on the candidate's ability to undertake the LL.M. programme in International Maritime Law.
+Please state below in what c on the candidate's ability to apacity and since when you have known the candidate, and you undertake the LL.M. programme in International Maritime La ır opinion w.